cskevint/close-duplicate-tabs/README.md

 Once installed, the extension will automatically close any duplicate tabs that you open when you click the extension button in the toolbar.
 You don't need to do anything manually.

+This Chrome extension has no options to configure.

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request on GitHub.